 Today we will continue our slow and steady acclimation with a half-day hike up to Lake Humantay and its amazingly turquoise blue waters.
 Relax at the lake, at an elevation of 13,845 ft, and wonder at the Humantay glacier looming above.
 You will have the afternoon to yourselves.

 We embark on our longest and most strenuous but arguably the most magical day of the trek.
 Our hike begins up the Rio Blanco valley, circling Humantay Peak where we will encounter expansive plateaus dotted with boulders of varying sizes.
 The final and most challenging part of today’s ascent is conquering the mountain switchbacks that take us to the Salkantay Pass, the highest point on the trek (15,213 ft).
 What follows is a dramatic descent through fields of giant boulders, often shrouded in fog.
 We will stay at the remote Wayra Lodge at Wayraccmachay.

 We will descend along the banks of the Salkantay River into the lower elevations of the cloud forest and the warmer air of the jungle below en route to the Colpa Lodge located on a promontory above the confluence of 3 rivers.
-We will access the lodge by an amazing zip line across the canyon.

 Today’s hike winds us down through the Santa Teresa River valley.
 We will cross waterfall fed streams and fruit orchards.
 A van will take us to the start of the Llactapata Inca Trail that will lead us shortly to the Lucma Lodge (elevation 7000 ft).